 What happens if my child does not pursue education beyond high school?

-How do I access the money to pay for my college education?
+How do I access the money to pay for my child's college education?

 When can I access the money to pay for college?

 Account holders can withdraw funds in the spring semester of their first year of attendance at a qualified higher education institution.
-College students can request a disbursement from March 1, 2017 - May 31, 2017.
+The next opportunity to request a distribution will be from December 13, 2017 to January 4, 2018.
 Learn more here.

 How should I report this on my taxes?